indatawetrust/use-feathers/README.md

 **initialServices** services to be used in the application. state values are created.

+**realtime** it is off by default.
+In case you open it, the state is updated for the relevant service according to the service events. https://docs.feathersjs.com/api/events.html#service-events

 ```jsx
 import React from 'react'
 import ReactDOM from 'react-dom'